 - Walk around the city!
 Seattle is a super walkable city – being by yourself shouldn’t put you off having a stroll.
 You can walk along the waterfront, Green Lake in the north of Seattle, or even Broadway up on Capitol Hill – which is where you’ll find the LGBT community.
 Basically, it’s all fair game; just heighten your awareness after dark.

 - Don’t ghost your friends and family.
 Tell them if you’re going out for dinner, or if you’re on a day trip, update them about the hostel you’re staying in, what you’ve seen – anything!
 It’s nice, keeps you sane, and safe too.

 - Keep an eye on your money and bank cards.
 You may want to stash them in different places.
 Trust us: having everything in one bag is a nightmare if that bag goes missing.
 So spread it around.
-And consider getting yourself an emergency credit card, just in case, you know.

 - Don’t pack too much.
 Since it’s a city, one bag will probably do you fine anyway.
 Having loads of stuff is not a good look in a city – plus you end up feeling pretty out of place lugging a load of baggage around when no one else is.
-Heavy luggage is also not recommended.

 Is Seattle safe for solo female travellers?

 Seattle can be a cool place for solo female travellers.
 It’s a big city with a ton of stuff to do and cool people to meet.
 Then again, it’s a big city.
 That means it is home to the hazards and outright dangers that come with the territory, and this risk is exacerbated if you’re travelling solo girl!

 Most of the time though, that’s at night.
 And if you’re used to city living, you’ll have your own safety routine down to a T anyway.
 Even so, we’ve got together a handy list of our top tips for solo female travellers in Seattle to help you stay safe and have an awesome time!